 After I finished The Book Thief I did not feel that.
 The last thirty-something pages felt like they were teasing me, killing off so many characters, and then reuniting Max and Liesel like it was no big deal.
 And there was an epilogue, which I always hate.

 The fact that I’ve written this kind of lengthy review that mainly concentrates on the bad things about The Book Thief might make you think I hated it.
-No, it was a four and a half star read, maybe even five for me (I’m pretty generous).
-I thought that this book was a pretty magnificent book and you can read all about how great it is everywhere else on the Internet and WordPress.
+No, it was pretty much a four and a half star read, maybe even five (I’m pretty generous).
+This was a pretty magnificent book and you can read all about how great it is everywhere on the Internet and WordPress.
 I just wanted to open the conversation on The Book Thief’s ending, and how it leaves (to me, at least) something to be desired in terms of emotional resonance aka tears.
 So please, comment below your opinion on my opinions, and open the conversation a little wider.
 Thank you so much for reading my thoughts on this book, and have a great, wonderful, book-filled day.

 If you want to read similar books about that time period I recommend: